 Sets a fallback responder URL to use if no responder URL is present in the server certificate.
 Without this option an error is returned if the server certificate does not contain a responder address.

-Enable Next Protocol Negotiation TLS extension and provide a comma-separated list of supported protocol names.
+these flags enable the Enable the Application-Layer Protocol Negotiation or Next Protocol Negotiation extension, respectively.
+ALPN is the IETF standard and replaces NPN.
+The protocols list is a comma-separated list of supported protocol names.
 The list should contain most wanted protocols first.
 Protocol names are printable ASCII strings, for example "http/1.1" or "spdy/3".